Dr Megan Brewer

 ANZAC Research Institute, Concord Clinical School

-Dr. Megan Brewer is a Senior Hospital Scientist/Postdoctoral Fellow at the ANZAC Research Institute and an affiliated Research Fellow with the University of Sydney Medical School.
-Her overarching research interest is identifying and understanding the genetic causes of inherited peripheral neuropathies such as Charcot-Marie-Tooth disease.
+Dr. Megan Brewer is a Senior Hospital Scientist/Postdoctoral Fellow at the ANZAC Research Institute and an affiliated Research Fellow with Sydney Medical School, University of Sydney.
+Her overarching research interest lies in identifying and understanding the genetic causes of inherited peripheral neuropathies such as Charcot-Marie-Tooth disease.

 Having graduated from UNSW in 2006 with a BSc (Hons) majoring in media communications and molecular biology, Megan undertook her PhD through the University of Sydney at the ANZAC Research Institute.
 During this time she employed an array of molecular genetic techniques including genetic linkage analysis and next generation sequencing to search for the genetic mutation causing X-linked Charcot-Marie-Tooth disease (CMTX3), an inherited peripheral neuropathy, in two large families.
 This was followed by a postdoctoral research position in the Department of Human Genetics at the University of Michigan where she used cell-line and zebrafish models to discern how genes causing Charcot-Marie-Tooth disease are transcriptionally regulated in myelinating Schwann cells.
 Megan was awarded a Sir Keith Murdoch Fellowship from the American Australian Association for her postdoctoral research at Michigan.
 Since returning to Australia, Megan continues to employ many of these molecular techniques to identify novel gene mutations in genetically undiagnosed patients with inherited peripheral neuropathy.
 To assist the detection of true neurotoxic mutations in patients Megan is establishing a C. elegans (worm) model whereby candidate gene mutations can be assessed for neurotoxicity.